hannah-gaudet/baseballdata-codap/README.md

-# phillies-data-codap
+# Fun with Baseball Data Activity using CODAP

-This repo holds html files for teacher guides and csv files for leading the Fun with Phillies Data activity.
+This repo holds all materials needed for a 40-60 minute activity.